BlueBrain/Brayns/python/doc/source/plugins.rst

 purpose.
 For this reason, the core of Brayns knows nothing about any science-specific modeling.

-To load specific functionality, the Brayns backend service must be launched with plugins specified in the command line, which will add extra functionality.
+To load specific functionalities, the Brayns backend service must be launched with plugins (using the command line), which will add extra features.

 Plugins command line arguments can be chained to load multiple plugins.
 Plugin names are the name of the dynamic libraries (.so) implementing it.